A person who has Alzheimer's might not remember when he or she last ate — or why it's important to eat. To ease the challenges that eating might pose:

 - Take accidents in stride.
 Praise toileting success — and offer reassurance when accidents happen.

 Patience is key

 As you help your loved one meet daily challenges, be patient and compassionate.
-If a certain approach stops working, don't be discouraged — and try something new.
+If a certain approach stops working, don't be discouraged.
+Instead, try something new or turn to support groups for ideas.
 As Alzheimer's progresses, your understanding, flexibility and creativity will become invaluable.

 See more In-depth

 - Eating.
 Alzheimer's Association. http://www.alz.org/care/alzheimers-food-eating.asp.
 Accessed Feb.
 5, 2015.

 - Mace NL, et al. Problems arising in daily care.
 In: The 36-Hour Day.
 5th ed.
 Baltimore, Md.: The Johns Hopkins University Press; 2011:68.

 - Alzheimer's caregiver tips: Grooming and dressing.
 National Institute on Aging. http://www.nia.nih.gov/alzheimers/topics/caregiving#everyday.
 Accessed Feb.
 5, 2015.